 In 2020, the region had a broadband availability of 23%, slightly below the national average of 25%.
 However, in 2021, there was a significant increase in availability to 38%, surpassing the England average of 46%.
-Performance continued upward in 2022, with both the region and England at 71%.
-Comparing trend to target trajectory from 2020 to 2022 leads to the conclusion that the metric is likely to be on track to achieve the 85% target earlier than 2025.
+This notable improvement indicates the region's efforts to enhance digital connectivity.
+Moving forward, the performance continued upward in 2022, with both the region and England at 71%, aligning in availability.
+The target for 2025 has been set to 85% by government and the Combined Authority calculated the target trajectory to reach the 85% target.
+Looking at the notable increase of gigabit broad in C&P from 2020 to 2022, C&P is looking to achieve the 85% target earlier than 2025.

-These data show the considerable progress made by Cambridgeshire and Peterborough, notably outpacing the England average in recent years.
-The overall upward trend indicates proactive measures to enhance digital infrastructure, bringing improved connectivity to the region's residents.
+This data showcases the considerable progress made by Cambridgeshire and Peterborough, notably outpacing the England average in recent years.
+The upward trend indicates proactive measures to enhance digital infrastructure, bringing improved connectivity to the region's residents.